t-drape/flight_booker/README.md

 Refactor Mailer:

 I added mailers to the project.
 This change sends each user an email upon confirming the flight booking.
-The only issue I encountered in adding this functionality was connecting the passengers info from the bookings controller to the mailer.
-I tried a couple approaches, such as passing all the passengers, but I ultimately looped over the passengers in the controller, and sent them to mailer individually.
+The only issue I encountered in adding this functionality was connecting the passengers' info from the bookings controller to the mailer.
+I tried a couple approaches, such as passing all the passengers, but I ultimately looped over the passengers in the controller, and sent them to the mailer individually.
 The Mailer docs were the main source to help combat this error.